-The amazing south of Iceland is quite literally alive and vibrant.
-It’s no wonder that it holds all of Iceland’s three UNESCO World Heritage Sites.
-With its vast lava fields, volcanoes, visible tectonic shift, archipelagos, glaciers and rock formations, the south has the feel of a geological amusement park.
+The amazing South of Iceland is quite literally alive and vibrant in summer.
+It’s no wonder that it holds all three of Iceland’s UNESCO World Heritage Sites.
+With its vast lava fields, volcanoes, visible tectonic scarring, archipelagos and glaciers, the south has the feel of a geological amusement park.
 And that’s before even mentioning the largest Puffin colony in the world.
 In only four action filled days this diverse region can be explored in depth during the summer months.
-During our time together we will explore the entire south coast of Iceland, hike on a glacier, ferry to the volcanic Westman Islands and explore the popular Golden Circle.

 On the first day of this summer adventure we traverse the entire south coast of Iceland, stopping to see many of the most breathtaking sights of the entire island.
 We’ll experience the power of waterfalls, such as Seljalandsfoss and Skógafoss, going behind the former and probably getting soaked as we try to get as close as possible to the latter.
-We also go down to the black beach with large waves & unique basalt columns, Reynisfjara, and enjoy a lunch with dramatic coastal view.
+We also go down to the black sand beach of Reynisfjara with large waves & unique basalt columns.

 In late August and September you might just be able to witness the dance of the northern lights, while the summer months bring the pink hue of the midnight sun, lovely to behold amidst mountains and glaciers.

-As promised, the afternoon is time for us to get onto the ice itself with our glacier hike.
+As promised, the afternoon is time for us to get onto the ice itself with our glacier hike, designed for first timers.
 We’ll get to know the Vatnajökull ice cap on an intimate basis today.
-The glacier hike last around 4 hours and depending on the group we can take it easy exploring the base of the glacier in crampons or venture higher to experience everything the glacier has on offer towards the ice fall.
-To hike in this less travelled section of the glacier and look at the ice formations – crevasses (cracks), moulins (holes) & seracs (ice sculptures) – is something you are sure to never forget.
+The glacier hike last around 3 – 4 hours and depending on the group we can take it easy exploring the base of the glacier in crampons or venture higher to experience everything the glacier has on offer towards the ice fall.
+Hiking on this less travelled section of the glacier and traversing countless ice formations like crevasses (cracks), moulins (holes) & seracs (ice sculptures) – is something you are sure to never forget.
 To learn more about what the glacier hike entails you can check out our Glacier Hike Guide here.

-As the sun dims and the evening approaches we’ll say farewell to the amazing south east and head to tonight’s accommodation, making a stop or two on the way, at the enchanting Hotel VOS, or otherwise the elegant Manor Hotel Skálakot, where we will stay for the next two nights.
+As the sun dims and the evening approaches we’ll say farewell to the amazing south east and head to tonight’s accommodation, making a stop or two on the way

-After lunch we have more time to explore the islands in one of two ways.
-With your Hidden Iceland guide you can head to the southern side of Heimaey to explore the cliffs, farms and go on a short walk in the search of puffins while hopefully catching a glimpse of the newest of the Westman Islands, the pristine UNESCO Heritage Site Surtsey.
-Alternatively you can join a 1 hour RIB boat ride.
-The scenic and fun boat tour takes you deep inside sea caves, and around the small islands scattered around Heimaey, which are otherwise inaccessible.
+We start our island visit with a 1 hour RIB boat ride.
+The scenic and fun boat tour takes you inside sea caves, and around the small islands scattered around Heimaey, which are otherwise inaccessible.
 If you are lucky you may even get close to the array of wildlife around the islands, like whales and puffins, while hopefully catching a glimpse of the newest of the Westman Islands, the pristine UNESCO Heritage Site Surtsey.
 It is amazing to see the islands from this angle.
-In summer the Westman Islands is one of the best places in Iceland to view the cute puffins, with millions calling these islands home for the summer.
+In summer the Westman Islands is one of the best places in Iceland to view the cute Atlantic puffins, with millions calling these islands home for the season.

 In the late afternoon we take the ferry back to the mainland and return to our south Iceland accommodation for dinner and a good night’s rest.

-We then continue towards the dynamic duo of the Golden Circle, the mighty Gullfoss waterfall, whose force has formed a vast canyon for the white water river Hvítá.
-The next stop is the famous geothermal area where you can see the erupting Strokkur and the original geyser Geysir, surrounded by the colourful landscape, steam vents and bubbling hot springs.
+Today we continue towards the Golden Circle, where you will witness the mighty Gullfoss waterfall, whose force has formed a vast canyon for the white water river Hvítá.
+The next stop is the famous geothermal area where you can see the erupting Strokkur and the original geyser, Geysir, surrounded by the colourful landscape, steam vents and bubbling hot springs.

-Last but certainly not least is the first of Iceland’s UNESCO Heritage Sites – the National Park Þingvellir.
+Last but certainly not least is the original UNESCO Heritage Sites – the Þingvellir National Park.
 The site is protected primarily due to its historical and cultural significance, however it is no less important because of its geology and incredible landscape.
-This is where we will observe the division of the tectonic plates, separating North America and Eurasia, nowhere can you find a better location for seeing this phenomenon.
-Upon departure from Þingvellir and as we head back to the capital we hope you feel like you have gained a profound understanding of Iceland and it’s different landscapes, along with having had memorable moments with our wonderful guide who will take you back to Reykjavik in time to have at least one last dinner in Iceland.
+This is where we will observe the divergence of the tectonic plates, separating North America and Eurasia.
+Nowhere else in the world can you find a better location for seeing this phenomenon (above water).

-Exclusions: Flights to and from Iceland, meals unless otherwise specified.
+Flights to and from Iceland, meals unless otherwise specified.
 Reykjavík based activities and accommodation.